 - What other ways can we raise money that don¿t cause a problem for animals?

 - How can we persuade people to consider animal welfare when planning visits, e.g. a checklist of what they need to consider before deciding if it¿s a suitable venue?

 - How can we promote alternative activities to visitors with animals, e.g. by developing a school policy that requires the justification of all activities that involve live animals?

 - Can we be involved in the planning of future fundraising activities?

 - Has everyone understood why these activities needed to change?

 - Is there anything we didn¿t manage to change?

 - Is there anything else we need to do?

 - Do we need to review the situation at regular intervals, e.g. every six months?

-Download a PDF information sheet of these ideas below.
+Download a PDF information sheet of animal-friendly activities (PDF 85KB).